 This is valid when comparing our matches on 12, 25 or 37 markers.
 The likelihood that we will match other individuals with 12 markers is far greater than matching on 25 or 37.
 Especially if our family descends from a populational group that came from one or a few prolific families thousands of years ago (which is the case for Western Europe).
 Dr. Luigi Lucca Cavalli-Sforza, Professor Emeritus, Stanford University, in his fascinating book: The Great Human Diasporas: The History of Diversity and Evolutions says that the total population of Europe was 60,000 people at the end of the last Ice Age, about 10,000 years ago.
 Now Europe has a population of 300 million people.
 This increase is almost entirely due to a natural increase in population rather than immigration from other continents.
 Keeping this in mind it is reasonable that many people alive today in Europe will match with other Europeans from BEFORE the time that our ancestors began the adoption of surnames, and when you match someone who has a different surname your first thought should be that the ‘connection’ is distant rather than recent.

 Our bodies work as copy machines when it comes to Y-DNA.
 You can have a copy machine doing 1,000 copies without a problem, and then, the 1,001 copy may have an "o" that looks more like an "e."
 And when we use this copy to make additional ones, all the new ones will now have an "e" instead of an "o."
 This is a simple way to explain how mutations occur in our Y-DNA when it's transferred (copied) from father to son.
 Mutations don't happen frequently, on the contrary, very seldom, but they can happen randomly in time, which means that I could be one mutation off of my father.
-That is why all those matches or close matches on 12 markers will in most of the cases go away when they happen between different surnames, and we increased the numbered of markers that are compared: more mutations showing up, which means way back in time when the common ancestor lived.
+That is why all those matches or close matches on 12 markers will in most cases go away when they happen between different surnames, and we increased the number of markers that are compared: more mutations showing up, which means way back in time when the common ancestor lived.

 The only exceptions to this are if an unannounced adoption or false paternity has taken place, but that is difficult to prove, although certainly not impossible.

-If two 12 marker results match for two participants with the same surname and the genealogy research shows a common ancestor in 1835, the DNA test has validated the research and proven that the two descendants are related.
+If two 12-marker results match for two participants with the same surname and the genealogy research shows a common ancestor in 1835, the DNA test has validated the research and proven that the two descendants are related.
 In this example, you have two items of evidence to support that the individuals tested are related…a documented paper trail and the DNA results.
 In addition, the research provided a precise time frame for the common ancestor.

 Without the genealogy research, and where 2 participants with the same surname match on the 12 marker test, then the scientific answer to the degree of relatedness is that 50% of the time the common ancestor would have occurred within 7 generations, or within approximately 150 years.
 The range of generations for the common ancestor extends to 76.9 generations or almost 2000 years for those cases where there is not a surname in common.
 Therefore the importance of a surname link is paramount to provide a comfortable conclusion of relatedness.
 Most of the time random matches with people with different surnames do not stand the test for extended DNA testing.